6476487685/ClearView/TASK_DASHBOARD_MASTER_DATA_FIX.md

 In Task Dashboard, master data was not loading from Master Fields for:
 1. Task_Tag - should come from Shared Attributes: Country field
 2. Task_Priority - showing dummy data instead of master data
+3. Task_Status - was hardcoded and not loading from master data

 Also, all master data should display in sorted order in dropdown lists.